Liver Pain: 8 Common Causes & How to Treat (w/ Symptom Checker)

-Liver pain is a pain that is felt in the upper right abdomen.
-It can be a sign of illnesses like infection, obesity, high cholesterol or cancer.
-Pain can also be felt if the liver is exposed to toxic substances like alcohol, detergents or even some medication.
+Liver pain is felt in the upper right abdomen, and can be a sign of an infection, obesity, high cholesterol or cancer.
+Liver pain can also be felt if the liver is exposed to toxic substances like alcohol, detergents or even some medication.

-Treatment depends on the underlying illness and associated symptoms.
-Pain can be prevented with up-to-date vaccination, a healthy diet, regular exercise or by avoiding risky behavior like sharing needles or unprotected sex.
+Treatment for liver pain depends on what is causing it and the symptoms it presents with.
+However, liver pain can be prevented with up-to-date vaccination, a healthy diet, regular exercise or by avoiding risky behavior like sharing needles or unprotected sex.

 The most common causes of liver pain include: